 Some genes are dominant, and some are recessive.

-When genes are combined, the dominant gene is expressed (meaning it will be present or shown in the person) and the recessive trait is masked, meaning the person will not have that trait or characteristic.
+When genes are combined, the dominant gene is expressed (meaning it will be present or shown in the person), and the recessive trait is masked, meaning the person will not have that trait or characteristic.

 For example, having red hair is a recessive trait.